cglesner/100-days-of-py/README.md

 * Was too tired, didn't write anything :(.

 Day 6:
-* Write a simple class `func.Poly` that implements n-th order polynomial functions.
+* Wrote a simple class `func.Poly` that implements n-th order polynomial functions.
 They are constructed using a list of floats, where the index of the element of the list corresponds to the order of the polynomial term that that element is the coefficient of.

+Day 7:
+* Was too tired/watched anime.

+Day 8:
+* Refactor the polynomial implementation to construct individual polynomial terms as instances of the class `func.Pterm` using tuples of `(order, coeficient)` as construction arguments.
+The `func.Poly` class instances are essentially sets of PTerms, and are intended to provide a standard interface for operators on polynomials, such as derivatives, and root finders that will be implemented later.